selemondev/vue3-tailwind-tabs/README.md

 #### TabFloat props:

 - `floatTitle` - The title of the float tab.

+- `floatTitleSize` - The size of the title.
+By default it is `text-sm`.

 - `floatIsActive` - A boolean value that indicates whether the float tab is currently active.